Gordonei/tpyclblas/README.txt

 * Run "sudo CFLAGS="-I<clBLAS package Installation location>/include -L<clBLAS package Installation location>/lib<64>" python setup.py install" in the directory.
     ** You can omit the sudo part of the command if you have write access to your python libraries directory.
     ** You can also omit the 64 in the library path if you wish to build for 32 bit libraries
+* Run "python tpyclblas_test.py" to make sure that the installation has been successful.

 Directory Contents
 ------------------